SDGforskning/sdg-tagger/src/searchterms/README.md

 The functions below appear in the order they appear in the file.
 However, the most useful functions for testing are:
 - Run search on one specific target on an entire dataframe (4) - good for precision
 - Search for all targets in a specific goal (1) - good for identifying specific problems or why certain unexpected results are flagged
+- An extra bit of code, "Extra function: Compare results sets with NOT", can be used to compare results of (4) before and after a change to your search

 ### 1. Search for all targets in a specific goal (search_all_targets_in_goal)
 This function allows you to see whether a specific piece of text (that you paste in manually) would flag as SDG-related for your chosen SDG.